Here at Victoria Plum, we know buying a shower head can be confusing, especially when there are so many different options to choose from.

 This type of shower head is fixed to the wall, but extends further out via an arm, and often features a larger shower head that points straight down.
 These shower heads can usually be adjusted to different angles, but generally only have one type of flow pattern.
 These are sometimes called rainforest or rainfall shower heads.

-The Tetra square shower head is a highly contemporary, minimalist design
+The Renzo square shower head is a highly contemporary, minimalist design

 Ceiling arm shower head